smearor/cgd1-rs/book/src/connecting.md

 manager.disconnect(&mac).await?;
 ```

-This tears down the BLE connection and stops the notification task for that device.
+This aborts the notification task (via `JoinHandle::abort()`) and tears down the BLE connection.
+Aborting the notification task is critical — without it, a zombie task from a failed connection can steal notifications from a subsequent connection to the same device.

 ### Virtual Backend (Testing)